 In 2017 Morgan Stanley launched the Eagles for Impact Challenge, which takes place each year at THE PLAYERS®; the firm donates $5,000 for every eagle made during the tournament to a charity focused on empowering the next generation.
-To date, we’ve donated over $1.2 million through the initiative.
+To date, we’ve donated over $1.6 million through the initiative.
 “This platform provides a great opportunity to bring our firm’s core values into action and support a key mission of Morgan Stanley’s Institute for Inclusion—advancing equity through giving to underrepresented groups in the communities where we live and work,” says Alice Milligan, Morgan Stanley’s Chief Marketing Officer.
 “It’s just one of the many ways we drive diversity, equity and inclusion for the next generation, from our HBCU Scholars program to our JumpStart initiative.”

 And the children who participate in the program don’t learn just about golf.
 First Tee coaches create learning experiences that build inner strength that kids can carry to everything they do.
 “Our ‘secret sauce’ is the integration of golf skills with life skills, helping kids build self-confidence and resilience,” says Weiler.
-“We have PGA and LPGA pros who are expert at teaching golf but, with our training, they learn to blend that with character education, which is very intentional,” she says.
+“We have PGA and LPGA pros who are experts at teaching golf but, with our training, they learn to blend that with character education, which is very intentional,” she says.

 Valerie Wong Fountain, Morgan Stanley’s Head of Family Office Resources Platform and Partner Management, knows just how important such lessons are—and how instrumental golf can be in imparting them.
 She’s a board member of both the Morgan Stanley Foundation and First Tee’s Metropolitan New York chapter.
 “Inherent to the game of golf are many of the values that matter in life, such as perseverance and the ability to overcome challenges,” says Fountain, who walked on to the University of Pennsylvania’s golf team as a freshman and remains the first Asian American to do so in the school’s history.
 “I believe golf may be one of the only sports where you can call a penalty on yourself,” she says.
 “Being responsible for your own actions, having a conscience, doing the right thing when someone isn’t calling you out for it really leads to being a responsible member of society at large.”

 Fountain, who has spearheaded efforts to introduce girls who take part in First Tee to the financial industry, notes that the game is also an excellent networking tool, since so many Fortune 500 CEOs hit the links.
 “The kids who participate in First Tee learn that golf offers an opportunity to meet anybody out on a golf course.
-If someone takes an interest in your professional development, it can be life-changing because you can be set on a course you might never have thought possible.”
+If someone takes an interest in your professional development, it can be life-changing because you can be set on a course you might never have thought possible.

-With this new initiative, Weiler and Fountain see even more opportunities.
-“In the next year, we’ll have an incredible story to tell about the new coaches First Tee has recruited and trained,” Fountain says.
-“We’ll also have diverse families in the community looking at First Tee and saying, ‘I feel welcome here because the coaches look like we do.’”
+Says Fountain, "We have diverse families in the community looking at First Tee and saying, ‘I feel welcome here because the coaches look like we do.’”
 Weiler, for her part, remembers what an impact diverse mentors had on her when she was coming up.
 “I was always excited to have female coaches,” she says.
 “Kids want to see themselves reflected in their coaches and teachers.”